-You certainly don't want them crawling around on your sofa or jumping in and out of your carpets or your Cocker's coat!
+You certainly don't want them crawling through your Cocker Spaniel's coat, never mind using your sofa or your carpets as a playground!

-Adult dog fleas are between 1-4 mm long and are black or dark brown in color, although after feeding on blood, they swell up and turn a brownish red.
+dog fleas are between 1 to 4 mm long and are black or dark brown, although after feeding on blood, they swell up and turn a darker reddish-brown.

-Although these parasites are very small, they can be seen by the naked eye but not in much detail.
+These parasites are very small, but can be seen by the naked eye, although not in any real detail.

 They have piercing, sucking mouth-parts with sword-shaped mandibles to allow them to pierce the skin and feed on blood.